bmehder/bedazzle/articles/03-from-factory-functions-to-bedazzlejs.md

 loggedRectangle.log();
 ```

 No changes to your existing decorators.
 No rewrites.
-Just **add the decorator**.
+Simply **add the decorator**.

 ---

 ## When to Choose BedazzleJS Over Classes or Factories

+BedazzleJS supports decorating objects at creation and runtime, so your objects can grow and adapt as your app evolves.

 - When you want **modular, testable behaviors**.
 - When you prefer **composition over inheritance**.